OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 In conclusion, while there is an intriguing relationship between penicillins and coffee, it is important to understand that it does not directly impact the efficacy of penicillin-based antibiotics.
 Coffee consumption does not interfere with the action of these life-saving drugs.
 Although coffee contains polyphenols that possess antimicrobial properties in laboratory settings, their effects are limited and do not have a significant impact on bacterial infections within the human body.

-Coffee With Amoxicillin
+Coffee and Amoxicillin

 Coffee with Amoxicillin: A Promising Combination for Health